Notgnoshi/rainbowpy/README.md

     - Flash the light for several minutes.
     - Enable canceling the flashing?
     - Might require threads or other async methods.
 How to do this without blocking execution of new commands?
-* Only autocomplete valid commands.
-E.g. if using the `color` command, only autocomplete valid colors.
 * Clean up and modularize the parser.
 I'm ashamed of this current garbage.
 * Improve the Arduino controller...
     - Perhaps the packets could be text that the parser verifies and then passes on?
 This would simplify the parser, but I'm not sure I want to work with text on the Arduino.